 Important Things to Know

 P.E. kits are expected to always be in school.
-P.E. lessons are on Tuesdays and Thursdays.
+P.E. lessons are on Mondays and Thursdays.

 In the winter months P.E. lessons will be outside, so it is worthwhile having a grey tracksuit.
 Children who do not have their P.E. kit in school will be doing P.E. in their uniform or in one of our spare P.E. kits.